-i.
-Chicago Sanitary and Ship Canal ii.
-Calumet-Sag Channel iii.
-Little Calumet River iv.
-Grand Calumet River v.
-Calumet River vi.
-South Branch of the Chicago River (including the South Fork) vii.
-North Branch of the Chicago River (including the East and West Forks and the Skokie Lagoons) viii.
-Chicago River (Main Stem) ix.
-Des Plaines River x.
-Saline River (in Hardin County) xi.
-Richland Creek (in St. Clair and Monroe Counties) xii.
-Rock River (in Winnebago County) xiii.
-Illinois River upstream of mile 229.6 (Illinois Route 178 bridge) xiv.
-Illinois River between mile 140.0 and 182.0 xv.
-Pettibone Creek (in Lake County) xvi.
-DuPage River (including the East and West Branches) xvii.
-Salt Creek (Des Plaines River Watershed) xviii.
-Waukegan River (including the South Branch) 2.
-Section 401 water quality certification is hereby issued for all other waters, with the following conditions: A. The applicant for Nationwide Permit 12 shall not cause: i. violation of applicable provisions of the Illinois Environmental Protection Act:
+- 1. Case-specific water quality certification from the Illinois EPA will be required for:

+- A. activities in the following waters:

+- Lake Calumet

+- ii.
+Fox River (including the Fox Chain of Lakes)

+- iii.
+Lake Michigan

+- iv.
+Chicago Sanitary and Ship Canal

+- v.
+Calumet-Sag Channel

+- vi.
+Little Calumet River

+- vii.
+Grand Calumet River

+- viii.
+Calumet River

+- ix.
+Pettibone Creek (in Lake County)

+- South Branch of the Chicago River (including the South Fork)

+- хi.
+North Branch of the Chicago River (including the East and West Forks and the Skokie Lagoons)

+- xii.
+Chicago River (Main Stem)

+- xiii.
+Des Plaines River

+- xiv.
+Kankakee

+- All Public and Food Processing Water Supplies with surface intake facilities.
+The Illinois EPA's Division of Public Water Supply at 217/782-1020 may be contacted for information on these water supplies.

+- B. activities in the following waters if material is sidecast into waters of the State or wetlands:

+- Saline River (in Hardin County) i.

+- Richland Creek (in St. Clair and Monroe Counties) ii.

+- iii.
+Rock River (in Winnebago County)

+- Illinois River upstream of mile 229.6 (Illinois Route 178 bridge)

+- Illinois River between mile 140.0 and 182.0

+- vi.
+DuPage River (including the East and West Branches) vii.
+Salt Creek (Des Plaines River Watershed)

+- viii.
+Waukegan River (including the South Branch)

+- 2. Section 401 water quality certification is hereby issued for all other waters, with the following conditions:
-ii. water pollution defined and prohibited by the Illinois Environmental Protection Act;

-iii. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or iv. interference with water use practices near public recreation areas or water supply intakes.

-- B. The applicant for Nationwide Permit 12 shall provide adequate planning and supervision during the project construction period for implementing construction methods, processes and cleanup procedures necessary to prevent water pollution and control erosion. - C. Material resulting from trench excavation within surface waters of the State may be temporarily sidecast adjacent to the trench excavation provided that: - i.
-Sidecast material is not placed within a creek, stream, river or other flowing water body such that material dispersion could occur; - ii.
-Side cast material is not placed within ponds or other water bodies other than wetlands; and - iii.
+- A. The applicant for Nationwide Permit 12 shall not cause: i. violation of applicable provisions of the Illinois Environmental Protection Act; - ii. water pollution defined and prohibited by the Illinois Environmental Protection Act; - iii. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or - interference with water use practices near public recreation areas or water supply intakes. - B. The applicant for Nationwide Permit 12 shall provide adequate planning and supervision during the project construction period for implementing construction methods, processes and cleanup procedures necessary to prevent water pollution and control erosion. - Material resulting from trench excavation within surface waters of the State may be temporarily sidecast adjacent to the trench excavation provided that: - Sidecast material is not placed within a creek, stream, river or other flowing water body such that material dispersion could occur; - Side cast material is not placed within ponds or other water bodies other than wetlands; and - iii.
 Sidecast material is not placed within a wetland for a period longer than twenty (20) calendar days.
 Such sidecast material shall either be removed from the site (refer to Condition 2.F), or used as backfill (refer to Condition 2.D and 2.E). - D. Backfill used within trenches passing through surface water of the State, except wetland areas, shall be clean course aggregate, gravel or other material which will not cause siltation, pipe damage during placement, or chemical corrosion in place.
-Excavated material may be used only if: - i.
-Particle size analysis is conducted and demonstrates the material to be at least 80% sand or larger size material, using a #230 U.S. sieve; or ii.
-Excavation and backfilling are done under dry conditions. - E. Backfill used within trenches passing through wetland areas shall consist of clean material which will not cause siltation, pipe damage during placement, or chemical corrosion in place.
-Excavated material shall be used to the extent practicable, with the upper six (6) to twelve (12) inches backfilled with the topsoil obtained during trench excavation. - F. All material excavated which is not being used as backfill as stipulated in Condition 2.D and 2.E shall be stored or disposed in self-contained areas with no discharge to waters of the State.
-Material shall be disposed of appropriately under the regulations at 35 Il.
-Adm.
-Code Subtitle G. - G. All areas affected by construction shall be mulched and seeded as soon after construction as possible.
-The applicant for Nationwide 12 shall undertake necessary measures and procedures to reduce erosion during construction.
-Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
-All construction within the waterway shall be conducted during zero or low flow conditions.
-The applicant for Nationwide 12 shall be responsible for obtaining an NPDES Storm Water Permit required by the federal Clean Water Act prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
-An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section. - H. The applicant for Nationwide 12 shall implement erosion control measures consistent with the Illinois Urban Manual" (IEPA/USDA, NRCS; 2011). - I. The use of directional drilling to install utility pipelines below surface waters of the State is hereby certified provided that: - All pits and other construction necessary for the directional drilling process are located outside of surface waters of the State; - ii.
-All drilling fluids shall be adequately contained such that they cannot cause a discharge to surface waters of the State.
-Such fluids shall be treated as stipulated in Condition 2.F; and iii.
-Erosion and sediment control is provided in accordance with Conditions 2.B, 2.G, and 2.H.
+Excavated material may be used only if: - Particle size analysis is conducted and demonstrates the material to be at least 80% sand or larger size material, using a #230 U.S. sieve; or - Excavation and backfilling are done under dry conditions. - E. Backfill used within trenches passing through wetland areas shall consist of clean material which will not cause siltation, pipe damage during placement, or chemical corrosion in place.
+Excavated material shall be used to the extent practicable, with the upper six (6) to twelve (12) inches backfilled with the topsoil obtained during trench excavation.